FACULTY

 Lab Leader

 Ian Dill is a Graduate Student and Debate Coach at the University of Texas.
 He is studying Global Development, Food Policy, and Sustainability at the LBJ School of Public Affairs.
 Ian Dill won the 2016 Tournament of Champions in policy debate, competing for Highland Park, Minnesota.
-Ian debated for four years in college at Trinity University, where he received a first-round at-large bid to the National Debate Tournament (NDT) in 2020, the first in the school’s history.
+Ian debated for four years in college at Trinity University, where he and his partner Ansh received a first-round at-large bid to the National Debate Tournament (NDT) in 2020, the first in the school’s history.

 Ian went on to coach at Churchill High School in San Antonio, Texas.
 While coaching there, Ian’s teams received many bids to the Tournament of Champions in policy debate, and earned 2nd place at the 2023 National Speech and Debate Association Championship Tournament.
 Ian successfully coached UT to qualify first out of districts to the NDT in 2025.
 Ian enjoys the rigorous research process that debate affords its participants, crafting strategic arguments on a given topic, and reasoning through all possible responses.
 Ian hopes to sharpen students analytic thinking skills and improve their research abilities through a rigorous, proven curriculum.